agude/agude.github.io/_posts/2019-07-09-hour_record_plot_improvements.md

 I added a title and legend.
 The title makes the subject clear: the progression of the men's hour record.
-The legend is pretty minimal, but conveys that there are three different types of record, and they are each a different color.
+The legend is pretty minimal, but conveys that there are three different types of record, and they are each plotted in a different color.

 The tick labels are now much larger and easier to read.
 I have changed the date ticks to every decade because we do not really care about an exact date,